 “Avoid synthetic ingredients commonly found in mainstream scrubs and lotions as these can make the skin dry.”

-(Read our article ‘Five ingredients we exclude from our products and why’ for more information about synthetic ingredients.)
+(Read our article ‘Four ingredients we exclude from our products and why’ for more information about synthetic ingredients.)

 Keep it up